 Whether you sell physical or digital products online, at some point you’ll experience a credit card chargeback no matter how good your customer service is or how great your products are.

-Before I begin, I just want to explain what a chargeback is.
+Now before I begin, I want to explain the definition of a credit card chargeback.
 As you know, whenever you buy anything with a credit card, the credit card company protects you from any sort of fraud that a merchant might commit.

 Most chargebacks usually involve one of the following situations.

 - A customer claims you never delivered the product.
 Incidentally, this is the easiest one to dispute.